ragusa/learning_git/README.md

 # learning_git
-a repo for learning and playing with git
+A repository for learning and playing with git.